OffBeatHow To Calculate Your Short-Term Vacation Rental Cash Flow

 How Much Cash Flow Should Your Vacation Rental Make

 When buying a short-term vacation home purely as a cash-flow real estate investment, you should target an annual income of about 10 to 12 percent of the home’s price.
-If you intend to use it often for personal reasons, you may not be within the same range.
+You may not be within the same range if you intend to use it often for personal reasons.
 Clearly, the more you stay at the property, the less revenue it would make.

-Renting out your second home as a short-term rental generates better cash flow than renting out a single room or renting out sporadically.
+Renting out your second home as a short-term rental generates better cash flow than renting out a single room or sporadically.

 However, several things can affect your cash-flow, such as: